Apply for Financial Aid

 - Apply on time.
 The application deadline for need-based aid is March 1.
 However, the earlier you file, the better!
-To receive academic scholarships, the admissions application process must be completed by February 1.
+To receive academic scholarships, the admissions application process for fall 2019 must be completed by May 1.
 There are limited funds available in some aid programs; meeting filing deadlines is very important.

 - Be sure applications are complete and correct.

 - Read correspondence completely, and respond promptly.

 - Remember to accept your Financial Aid package in your Student Account.

 - Establish a budget for your college expenses and stick to it.

 - Complete your federal tax returns as soon as possible and keep photocopies.

 - Indicate your financial aid refund preferences through our partner, Tuition Management Systems.
 You are highly encouraged to sign up for direct deposit.